iyy0v/Discord-bot/README.md

-# Discord-bot (UNFINISHED)
+# Discord-bot

-idk what this bot will be yet, I'm just adding more features currently while learning at the same time.
+A random Discord bot I made for fun ..... and when bored.

 ## Features
 - Delete messages